 We are excited to bring our heritage to you in our digital archive library, made possible through the generosity of 4Culture, Seattle’s Office of Arts & Culture, and private donations.
 We will be adding artifacts as they are scanned, so check here and the LMC’s news section for updates.

 The LMC is proud of our long and rich history over the club’s 130+ year lifetime.
 In addition to being a club of incredible musicians, we have also been a club of meticulous record-keepers.
 As a result, the LMC has over 40 boxes of historical artifacts in MOHAI’s Sophie Frye Bass library as well as our own internal archive collection.

-Members’ Books offer a snapshot of the LMC’s activities, musical programs, and members in a given year.
+Members’ Books offer a snapshot of the LMC’s activities, musical programs, and members in a given season or seasons.
 Membership Books are listed in chronological order.
 Click on the image for access to the full members’ book.

 Historical LMC Bylaws